Summary

 Year to date, the best-performing asset class is commodities.
-Within commodities the best-performing sector is energy.
+Within commodities, the best-performing sector is energy.

 The best-performing commodity ETFs are the ones with the highest weight in energy and one ETF with a lower energy weight: the United States Commodity Index Fund (NYSEARCA:USCI).
 This is a so-called "optimized" ETF that is designed to outperform traditional commodity ETFs when the market is in contango.
 And although the market isn’t in contango, USCI is already performing strongly.